10 Kitchen Decor Ideas for Your Mobile Home Rental

 Cabinet knobs or pulls are a small detail that can make a big impact.
 You can spend a little money on new cabinet pulls or you can make your own like the DIY renter below did using their step-by-step instructions here:

-Update the Window Treatments
+Change the Window Treatments

-Here’s a few more ideas to update your kitchen:
+Here are a few more ideas to update your kitchen:

 - Line your drawers with colorful contact paper